ldannhorn/mp3TagEditor/README.md

 # mp3TagEditor
 A simple program for editing mp3 file tags.
 Run gui.py to start the graphical user interface.
+This software is made to work on Windows.

 This software uses LAME.
 Visit their website at www.mp3dev.org.
 Licensing and patent information about LAME can be found here: https://lame.sourceforge.io/links.php#Patents, https://lame.sourceforge.io/license.txt